 From the WordPress perspective, it’s recommended to develop features as separate plugins and ONLY keep things related to formatting and displaying content inside of the theme.
 From the git perspective, it’s recommended that you keep each feature as a separate branch.

-There are many articles around the web about git workflows, but there is one we'd like to mention.
+There are many articles around the web about git workflows, but there is one I would like to mention.
 The summary is that you should have branches for each feature, and after you ended testing you merge that branch with master.

 From Presslabs’s perspective, pushing to a site’s git master branch means deploying it to live.